singpath/classmentors/database/README.md

 - `auth.bob` (participant of "alice-event" event);
 - `auth.emma` (only registered - to test non-participant access to event).

-Those object can used with targaryen tests:
+They can used with targaryen tests:
 ```js
 expect(utils.auth.chris).can.read.path('classMentors/events');
 ```

-Those object cannot be corrupted by a previous test.
+Thoses object cannot be corrupted by previous tests.